 circulation in the county.
 If there is no such newspaper in the county where the district is located,

 the bids may be published in an adjoining county.

-The district may place notice in the following qualified newspaper: The Vandalia Leader.
+The district may place notice in any of the following qualified newspapers: The Leader, News

 1. The district’s legal name.

 2. Contact information of the individual authorized to respond to questions.

 3. A statement that bids are being solicited.

 4. A description of the project or services for which bids are being solicited.

 5. Directions regarding how to obtain bid specifications.